eslint/eslint/docs/src/extend/custom-rules.md

 Once you have an instance of `SourceCode`, you can use the following methods on it to work with the code:

-* `getText(node)` - returns the source code for the given node.
-Omit `node` to get the whole source.
+* `getText(node)`: Return the source code for the given node.
+Omit `node` to get the whole source (see the [dedicated section](#getting-the-source-text)).
-* `getAllComments()` - returns an array of all comments in the source.
+* `getAllComments()`: Return an array of all comments in the source.
-* `getCommentsBefore(nodeOrToken)` - returns an array of comment tokens that occur directly before the given node or token.
+* `getCommentsBefore(nodeOrToken)`: Return an array of comment tokens that occur directly before the given node or token.
-* `getCommentsAfter(nodeOrToken)` - returns an array of comment tokens that occur directly after the given node or token.
+* `getCommentsAfter(nodeOrToken)`: Return an array of comment tokens that occur directly after the given node or token.
-* `getCommentsInside(node)` - returns an array of all comment tokens inside a given node.
+* `getCommentsInside(node)`: Return an array of all comment tokens inside a given node.
-* `isSpaceBetween(nodeOrToken, nodeOrToken)` - returns true if there is a whitespace character between the two tokens or, if given a node, the last token of the first node and the first token of the second node.
+* `isSpaceBetween(nodeOrToken, nodeOrToken)`: Return true if there is a whitespace character between the two tokens or, if given a node, the last token of the first node and the first token of the second node.
-* `getFirstToken(node, skipOptions)` - returns the first token representing the given node.
+* `getFirstToken(node, skipOptions)`: Return the first token representing the given node.
-* `getFirstTokens(node, countOptions)` - returns the first `count` tokens representing the given node.
+* `getFirstTokens(node, countOptions)`: Return the first `count` tokens representing the given node.
-* `getLastToken(node, skipOptions)` - returns the last token representing the given node.
+* `getLastToken(node, skipOptions)`: Return the last token representing the given node.
-* `getLastTokens(node, countOptions)` - returns the last `count` tokens representing the given node.
+* `getLastTokens(node, countOptions)`: Return the last `count` tokens representing the given node.
-* `getTokenAfter(nodeOrToken, skipOptions)` - returns the first token after the given node or token.
+* `getTokenAfter(nodeOrToken, skipOptions)`: Return the first token after the given node or token.
-* `getTokensAfter(nodeOrToken, countOptions)` - returns `count` tokens after the given node or token.
+* `getTokensAfter(nodeOrToken, countOptions)`: Return `count` tokens after the given node or token.
-* `getTokenBefore(nodeOrToken, skipOptions)` - returns the first token before the given node or token.
+* `getTokenBefore(nodeOrToken, skipOptions)`: Return the first token before the given node or token.
-* `getTokensBefore(nodeOrToken, countOptions)` - returns `count` tokens before the given node or token.
+* `getTokensBefore(nodeOrToken, countOptions)`: Return `count` tokens before the given node or token.
-* `getFirstTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)` - returns the first token between two nodes or tokens.
+* `getFirstTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Return the first token between two nodes or tokens.
-* `getFirstTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)` - returns the first `count` tokens between two nodes or tokens.
+* `getFirstTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Return the first `count` tokens between two nodes or tokens.
-* `getLastTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)` - returns the last token between two nodes or tokens.
+* `getLastTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Return the last token between two nodes or tokens.
-* `getLastTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)` - returns the last `count` tokens between two nodes or tokens.
+* `getLastTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Return the last `count` tokens between two nodes or tokens.
-* `getTokens(node)` - returns all tokens for the given node.
+* `getTokens(node)`: Return all tokens for the given node.
-* `getTokensBetween(nodeOrToken1, nodeOrToken2)` - returns all tokens between two nodes.
+* `getTokensBetween(nodeOrToken1, nodeOrToken2)`: Return all tokens between two nodes.
-* `getTokenByRangeStart(index, rangeOptions)` - returns the token whose range starts at the given index in the source.
+* `getTokenByRangeStart(index, rangeOptions)`: Return the token whose range starts at the given index in the source.
-* `getNodeByRangeIndex(index)` - returns the deepest node in the AST containing the given source index.
+* `getNodeByRangeIndex(index)`: Return the deepest node in the AST containing the given source index.
-* `getLocFromIndex(index)` - returns an object with `line` and `column` properties, corresponding to the location of the given source index. `line` is 1-based and `column` is 0-based.
+* `getLocFromIndex(index)`: Return an object with `line` and `column` properties, corresponding to the location of the given source index. `line` is 1-based and `column` is 0-based.
-* `getIndexFromLoc(loc)` - returns the index of a given location in the source code, where `loc` is an object with a 1-based `line` key and a 0-based `column` key.
+* `getIndexFromLoc(loc)`: Return the index of a given location in the source code, where `loc` is an object with a 1-based `line` key and a 0-based `column` key.
-* `commentsExistBetween(nodeOrToken1, nodeOrToken2)` - returns `true` if comments exist between two nodes.
+* `commentsExistBetween(nodeOrToken1, nodeOrToken2)`: Return `true` if comments exist between two nodes.

 `skipOptions` is an object which has 3 properties; `skip`, `includeComments`, and `filter`.
 Default is `{skip: 0, includeComments: false, filter: null}`.

-* `skip` is a positive integer, the number of skipping tokens.
+* `skip`: Positive integer, the number of skipping tokens.
 If `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
-* `includeComments` is a boolean value, the flag to include comment tokens into the result.
+* `includeComments`: Boolean, the flag to include comment tokens into the result.
-* `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+* `filter`: Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.

 `countOptions` is an object which has 3 properties; `count`, `includeComments`, and `filter`.
 Default is `{count: 0, includeComments: false, filter: null}`.

-* `count` is a positive integer, the maximum number of returning tokens.
+* `count`: Positive integer, the maximum number of returning tokens.
-* `includeComments` is a boolean value, the flag to include comment tokens into the result.
+* `includeComments`: Boolean, the flag to include comment tokens into the result.
-* `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+* `filter` Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.

 `rangeOptions` is an object which has 1 property: `includeComments`.

-* `includeComments` is a boolean value, the flag to include comment tokens into the result.
+* `includeComments`: Boolean, the flag to include comment tokens into the result.

 There are also some properties you can access:

-* `hasBOM` - the flag to indicate whether or not the source code has Unicode BOM.
+* `hasBOM`: The flag to indicate whether the source code has Unicode BOM.
-* `text` - the full text of the code being linted.
+* `text`: The full text of the code being linted.
 Unicode BOM has been stripped from this text.
-* `ast` - the `Program` node of the AST for the code being linted.
+* `ast`: `Program` node of the AST for the code being linted.
-* `scopeManager` - the [ScopeManager](./scope-manager-interface#scopemanager-interface) object of the code.
+* `scopeManager`: [ScopeManager](./scope-manager-interface#scopemanager-interface) object of the code.
-* `visitorKeys` - the visitor keys to traverse this AST.
+* `visitorKeys`: Visitor keys to traverse this AST.
-* `lines` - an array of lines, split according to the specification's definition of line breaks.
+* `lines`: Array of lines, split according to the specification's definition of line breaks.

 You should use a `SourceCode` object whenever you need to get more information about the code being linted.

 #### Getting the Source Text

-TODO: contextualize where sourceCode object comes from

 If your rule needs to get the actual JavaScript source to work with, then use the `sourceCode.getText()` method.
 This method works as follows: